 In his spare time, Calum enjoys working on his own programming projects and is also studying data analysis and machine learning courses to complement his research interests.
 Calum also enjoys hanging out with friends after a day in the lab, training in martial arts, and making bad puns whenever the opportunity arises.

-- The next generation of materials discovery – creating tools to break the rules with Professor Tina Duren, Dr James Hook and Dr James Grant – PhD Project
+- The next generation of materials discovery – creating tools to break the rules with Professor Tina Duren, Dr James Grant, Dr Tom Fincham Haines and Dr James Hook – PhD Project

 - Porous materials screening for sustainable applications with Professor Tina Duren, Dr Matthew Lennox and Dr James Hook – 1st MRes project